Eden-06/gsresearch/gsresearch/README.md

 Keyword       | Behavior
 :------------:|---------------------------------------------------------
- help         | Shows this document with         | All following terms are required to be present within the result.
-(This keyword is assumed as default) any          | At least one following terms is required to be present within the result. without      | All following terms are prohibited to be present within the result. exact        | The following terms are concatenated to form a sentence which is required to present in its entirety. year [ from..to / from ] |  The following term is interpreted as either a range of from and to a year or as the exact year from which the publications will be selected.
-(Numbers must be positive integers) verbose      | Indicates that the output should be verbose.
-(All verbose output is directed to STDERR) version      | Shows the version of gsresearch
+ with         | All following terms are required to be present within the result.
+(This keyword is assumed as default) any          | At least one following terms is required to be present within the result. without      | All following terms are prohibited to be present within the result. exact        | The following terms are concatenated to form a sentence which is required to present in its entirety. year [ from..to / from ] |  The following term is interpreted as either a range of from and to a year or as the exact year from which the publications will be selected (Numbers must be positive integers). skip NUMBER  | Skips the given number of pages of the search resuls (Numbre must be a positive integer).

 Please note that if the same keyword is present twice only the first one will be evaluated.